thiago-a-souza/MongoDB/10-Server Tools.md

 ```

-Importing a CSV file stored in contacts.csv into the contacts collection in the users database (*headerline* uses the first line in the CSV file as field names):
+Importing a CSV file requires one of the parameters *--headerline*, *--fields*, or *--fieldFile* to determine the field names.

 ```
+// using headerline instructs MongoDB to use the first line as field names
 $ mongoimport --db users --collection contacts --type csv --headerline --file contacts.csv

+// if headerline is not used, the field names must be provided using --fields or --fieldFile
+$ mongoimport --db mydb --collection movies --type csv --fields title,director,year --file movies.csv
 ```

 ## mongoexport